chef/chef-web-docs/chef_master/source/server_replication.rst

    An array that specifies the source and destination organization pairs for synchronization.

 ``replica``
-   Use to specify the root URL for the replica Chef server.
+   Use to specify the root URL for the replica Chef Server.

 ``role``
-   Use to specify if ``chef-sync`` is installed as a master Chef server, a replica Chef server, or both.
+   Use to specify if ``chef-sync`` is installed as a master Chef Server, a replica Chef Server, or both.
 Possible values: ``:master``, ``:master_and_replica``, ``:replica``.
 Default value: ``:replica``.

 ``user['home']``
-   The home directory for the user under which Chef server services run.
+   The home directory for the user under which Chef Server services run.
 Default value: ``'/opt/opscode/embedded'``.

 ``user['shell']``
-   The shell for the user under which Chef server services run.
+   The shell for the user under which Chef Server services run.
 Default value: ``'/bin/sh'``.

 ``user['username']``
-   The user name under which Chef server services run.
+   The user name under which Chef Server services run.
 Default value: ``opscode``.

-Chef server API Endpoint
+Chef Server API Endpoint
 =====================================================
-The following Chef server API endpoint supports Chef replication.
+The following Chef Server API endpoint supports Chef replication.

 /updated_since
 -----------------------------------------------------
 .. tag api_chef_server_endpoint_org_name_updated_since

-The ``/updated_since`` endpoint ensures that replica instances of the Chef server are able to synchronize with the primary Chef server.
+The ``/updated_since`` endpoint ensures that replica instances of the Chef Server are able to synchronize with the primary Chef Server.
 The ``/organizations/NAME/updated_since`` endpoint has the following methods: ``GET``.

 .. end_tag